JINSEH/CS50-Final-Project/project/README.md

 1. Clone my project

 2. I used a virtual environment called pipenv to separate the dependencies required for this project from other projects that I have.
 Hence you will need to

-  - pip install pipenv (If not already installed)
+3. pip install pipenv (If not already installed)

-  -Go into my base directory (cd CS50X/Week10/project/finalproject) -Type 'pipenv install'
+4. Go into my base directory (cd project/finalproject)

-  -Type 'pipenv shell'
+5. Type 'pipenv shell'

+6. Type 'pipenv install'

-3. Then run the application using 'python manage.py runserver'
+7. Then run the application using 'python manage.py runserver'

 About the Inventory Management System: